What is the Slick-Util Library?

 Slick-Util is actually a subset of the Slick2D Library (A 2d games library which uses LWJGL).
 As Slick2D had features generally useful for all LWJGL games it was only logical to create a subset library which could be used with any LWJGL application (2d or 3d).

 Where to get it

-You can get the Slick-Util library at the following location:
+You can get the Slick-Util library from here.